 Are the restaurants and bars open in Hong Kong?

-- Restaurants in Hong Kong are open, but must close by 22:00.
+Restaurants, cafes and bars in Hong Kong are open, but must close by 22:00.

 Are businesses and attractions open in Hong Kong?